 Can be used to retrieve object, make some changes to it and then save and verify that no other changes have been made in the meantime.
 Could also use same mechanism to verify that a certain object you needed simply didn't change.

 - Flexibility: don't have to care about where or when the "base version" was retrieved.
 Could have been in different transaction, could have been 15 minutes ago when a user started editing, ...

-- Deadlocks less likely and straightforward to prevent them by always saving object in same order (DB-level locks only acquired when saving)
+- Deadlocks are less likely and it's straightforward to prevent them by always saving object in same order (DB-level locks are only acquired when saving)

 - If conflict does occur, you need to deal with operation being aborted

 - Retrying can make sense in some scenarios